sammyd/iOS8-day-by-day-book/manuscript/37-autosizing-collectionview.md

 its counterpart in `UITableView`.

-To size cells in the past you had two options; one was to set the `itemSize` property on `UICollectionViewFlowLayout` - applying the same size to every cell within the collection view.
+To size cells in the past you had two options; one was to set the `itemSize` on `UICollectionViewFlowLayout` - applying the same size to every cell within the collection view.
 For more fine-grained control on the cell sizes you could implement the `collectionView(_, layout:, sizeForItemAtIndexPath:)` method on `UICollectionViewDelegateFlowLayout`, however the responsibility for